China shuts transport, temples, Disneyland as virus toll rises to 25

-WUHAN, China (Reuters) - China stepped up measures to contain a virus that has killed 25 people and infected more than 800, with public transport suspended in 10 cities, the shutting of temples and the rapid construction of a hospital to treat the infected.
+XIANNING, China (Reuters) - China stepped up measures to contain a virus that has killed 25 people and infected more than 800, suspending public transport in 10 cities, shutting temples over the Lunar New Year, and rushing to construct a hospital to treat the infected.

-Health authorities fear the infection rate could accelerate over the Lunar New Year, when hundreds of millions of Chinese travel to their homes and abroad during week-long holidays, which began on Friday.
+The week long holiday to welcome in the Year of the Rat began on Friday, raising fears that the infection rate could accelerate as hundreds of millions of people travel to their homes and abroad.
+The risks persuaded Shanghai Disneyland theme park to close from Saturday until further notice.

-Shanghai Disneyland will close from Saturday over fears the virus could run rife over the peak holiday period.
+While most of the cases and all of the deaths have been in China, the virus has been detected in Thailand, Vietnam, Singapore, Japan, South Korea, Taiwan and the United States.
+It was highly likely Britain also had cases, a health official said.

-At the railway station in Wuhan, where the virus emerged last month, the few passengers who took the risk of returning home to the city at the epicenter of the crisis put on a brave face.
+At the railway station in the central Chinese city of Wuhan, where the outbreak began last month, the few passengers who took the risk of returning home put on a brave face.

 “What choice do I have?
 It’s Chinese New Year.
-We have to see our family,” said one arriving traveler named Hu.
+We have to see our family,” said one arriving traveller named Hu.

 As of Thursday, there were 830 confirmed cases and 25 people had died, the National Health Commission.

-About 10 people got off a high-speed train that pulled into Wuhan on Friday afternoon but nobody boarded before it resumed its journey.
+About 10 people got off a high-speed train that pulled into Wuhan on Friday afternoon but nobody got on before it resumed its journey.

 “I’m not afraid.
 I trust the government.
-I need to be with my family,” said a passenger, dragging two large cases out of the station.
+I need to be with my family,” said one passenger, dragging two large cases out of the station.
 He declined to give his name.

-Wuhan was building a new 1,000-bed hospital to treat those infected, with the aim of having it ready by Monday, the official Changjiang Daily reported.
+Wuhan was building a 1,000-bed hospital for the infected and aimed to have it ready by Monday, the official Changjiang Daily reported.

-The prefabricated buildings were being erected around a holiday complex originally intended for workers, set in gardens by a lake on the outskirts of the city.
+Prefabricated buildings were going up around a holiday complex originally intended for workers, set in gardens by a lake on the outskirts of the city.

-Television footage showed about 30 mechanical diggers clawing at brown earth as they prepared the site.
+Television footage showed about 30 mechanical diggers clawing at brown earth preparing the site.

-Wuhan hospitals called for donations of protective equipment such as masks and suits, as supplies ran low and the number of cases grew.
+Wuhan hospitals called for donations of protective equipment such as masks and suits, as supplies ran low.

-Non-fatal cases have also been detected in Thailand, Vietnam, Singapore, Japan, South Korea, Taiwan and the United States, prompting several airlines to suspend flights to and from Wuhan.

 The WHO said on Thursday it was a “bit too early” to consider the outbreak a public health emergency of international concern, a designation requiring countries to step up their response.